hindu-comm/mail_stream_advaita-l/2014/03/sUta_samhitA_with_TA/37__shrImallalitAlAlitaH.md

 > > according to TIkA of shrI-vidyAraNya and many pATha-bheda-s are in
 > > footnotes.
 This is a new work.
 > > And, if you would have read carefully, you could have easily found that
-> > Taralabulu site is ​taking of sUta-saMhitA-mImAMsA and not sUta-saMhitA
+> > Taralabulu site is taking of sUta-saMhitA-mImAMsA and not sUta-saMhitA
 > > with translation.
 And, you could also have found that the publisher
 > > mentioned by the site is vidyAbhavan .... and not daxiNAmUrti-maTha.
 >